 Chronic pain – We have studied chronic pain, its sources, medications and modes of administration including intrathecal drug delivery systems (IDDS).

-Diabetes – We have studied diabetes directly and as a significant co-morbidity and potential contributor to several conditions, including dyslipidemia and hypertension, as well as diabetes’ potential role in increasing risk of certain cancers (e.g., liver, breast, bladder).
+Diabetes – We have studied diabetes directly and as a significant co-morbidity and potential contributor to several conditions, including dyslipidemia and hypertension, as well as diabetes’ potential role in increasing risk of certain cancers (e.g., liver, breast, bladder) and insulin delivery systems.

 Hep C – We have experience in studying Hep C and have researched hepatitis for more than 15 years.
 Our research includes HCV, HAV, HBC, and EBV as well as numerous treatments and combinations of treatments for these conditions and their co-morbidities, including HIV.

 HIV / AIDS – Our firm's scientists have done extensive research in the HIV / AIDS market for two decades, including several studies on AIDS-related infections.